 Matrix Diagram can be also known as a “quality table”.
-This tool is known to be showing the relationship between two or more than two sets of elements, giving an information about the relationship.
+This tool is known to show the relationship between two or more than two sets of elements, providing relationship information.

 Activity Network Diagram can be used for planning some appropriate schedule for some tasks and their subtasks.
 When subtasks must occur in parallel, this is when this diagram can be used.
 Using this particular tool helps to sequentially organize, manage the previously defined complex set of activities.

 Prioritization Matrix can be used for prioritizing items as well as describing them in terms of weighted criteria.
 It uses a combination of both matrix and tree diagramming techniques for doing a so-called “pair-wise” evaluation of items.